 2. The life of a decision maker.
 Having a seafarer for a husband means that there are times when there’s no communication at all because the husband is in the middle of the sea for weeks or even a month.
 Very often, this leaves the wife taking on the role of the main decision maker.

 3. The life of an all-around employee.
 Five years of being married to a seafarer taught me to do a lot of “macho” things on my own.
-I may not know how to pedal a bike to save my life but I sure do know how to wash a car decently, replace damaged bulbs, use hammer and nails for minor repairs, detach and attach the LPG, unclog the sink, and seal a leaking water pipe among others.
+I may not know how to pedal a bike but I sure do know how to wash a car decently, replace damaged bulbs, use hammer and nails for minor repairs, detach and attach the LPG, unclog the sink, and seal a leaking water pipe among others.
 An all-around employee is also a driver (unfortunately, my driving skills include driving straight to the electrical posts and ditches), yaya, cook, all-around maid, budget officer..I do all these and more while making sure that my sanity is still intact at the end of the day.

 4. The life a practically virgin wife.
 When you have a partner who comes home every nine months or longer, it’s a given fact that sex life is practically non-existent.
 Why, one of my former colleagues used to roar in laughter every time I announce that because I married a seafarer, I’m just “slightly used”

 5. The life of a frequently misjudged person.
 Wives of seafarers, particularly the stay-at-home moms, are often misjudged as women living an easy life.
 Most people think that all we do is sit around, issue commands to our helpers, and wait for the monthly allotment to fatten our bank accounts and buy whatever pleases us.
 What these judgmental and envious people don’t know is that we work hard to be both a mom and a dad to our children while making sure that they understand their father’s hard work and sacrifice and even harder to make sure that our family life is running smooth while our seafarers are out there to earn a living.